 The following is offered to help predict when Culex tarsalis, the vector for West Nile Virus, will begin to fly across the Canadian prairies.
 This week, regions most advanced in degree-day accumulations for Culex tarsalis are shown in Figure 1 but the unusual heat across the prairies greatly accelerated mosquito development!

+The above maps should be compared with historical confirmed cases of WNV.
 The Public Health Agency of Canada posts information related to West Nile Virus in Canada and also tracks West Nile Virus through human, mosquito, bird and horse surveillance.
-Link here to access their most current weekly update (reporting date June 21, 2021; retrieved July 13, 2021).
-The screenshot below (retrieved 13Jul2021) serves as a reference.
+Link here to access their most current weekly update (reporting date August 13, 2022; retrieved August 26, 2022) and provided below.

 Anyone keen to identify mosquitoes will enjoy this pictorial key for both larvae and adults which is posted on the Centre for Disease Control (CDC) website but sadly lacks a formal citation other than “MOSQUITOES: CHARACTERISTICS OF ANOPHELINES AND CULICINES prepared by Kent S. Littig and Chester J. Stojanovich” and includes Pages 134-150.
 The proper citation may be Stojanovich, Chester J. & Louisiana Mosquito Control Association.
 (1982).
 Mosquito control training manual. pp 152.